lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

    AND g_cModelFlux > 360
    AND r_cModelFlux > 360

+**2. Extract the required magnitudes.**
-**2. Plot the histogram of g-magnitudes:** execute the ADQL query is via clicking the “Search” button in the lower left corner.
+Execute the ADQL query by clicking the “Search” button in the lower left corner.
 The resulting display will by default show the sky coverage on the left, and the plot of the 1st column as a function of the 2nd column on the right.

 **2.1.
-Plot the distribution of g magnitudes.**  To do so, add another plot panel, by clicking on the "+" button on the upper left-hand side of the active chart, and select "Histogram" as the Plot Type.
+Plot the distribution of g magnitudes.**
+To do so, add another plot panel, by clicking on the "+" button on the upper left-hand side of the active chart, and select "Histogram" as the Plot Type.
 The resulting  pop-up window allows a selection of the quantity for the plotted histogram.
 In the "Column or expression" box, enter ``g_cModelMag``.
 Click "OK" which will result in displaying an additional plot window, with g magnitude histogram.